wlsdzyzl/flemme-docs/docs/source/archi.rst

 Time-step embedding
 -------------------
 For time-step, we use sinusoidal positional embedding.
-You just need to specify the feature channel of time-step in model configuration.
+You just need to specify the channel of time-step in model configuration.

 .. code-block:: yaml
   :linenos: